dinamade/dinamade/README.md

-Hi, I am a sophemore at the University of Pennsylvania hoping to major in Digital Media Design.
+Hi, I am a junior at the University of Pennsylvania majoring in Cinema and Media Studies and Political Science.
-My current interests are Filmmaking and Computer Science :)
+I code for fun :)